avinashvaidya09/sales-commission/README.md

   - Adding custom styling
   - Integrate with local CAP OData API

+# Let's extend this application by integrating it with backend OData API

+## Use Case:

+1. As you know, Customer entity has relation with Addresses.
+2. You can observer it by exploring the OData URL - https:host/odata/v4/manager/Customers?$expand=addresses
+3. Let's add a scenario where a customer doesnt have an address in the database.
+4. For such customers we will fetch the address from the backend OData API.
+(S4HANA OData API)
+5. Now to support this use case, I refactored few things as mentioned below
+  - I added country, addressTimeZone attribute in the Addresses entity.
+    ```
+    entity Addresses : managed {
+    key ID        : String;
+    customer      : Association to Customers;
+    streetAddress : String;
+    city          : String;
+    postCode      : String;
+    country       : String;
+    addressTimeZone: String;
+    }
+    ```

+  - I deliberately removed some addresses from the [com.commission.sales-Addresses.csv](db/data/com.commission.sales-Addresses.csv).
+    Checkout the history of the file to understand the difference.

+## Changes to Object Page
+1. Here, let's add a form section for Customer Address.

 # Troubleshooting tips

 1. If you have error loading your application after deployment on BTP please compare the below files properly.